Inspired by Patrick McKenzie, I decided to write a “year in review” article.

-It is clear to us at this stage that TechYourChance is an important project.
-We already deliver valuable knowledge to tens of thousands of developers around the world, but we have the potential to reach hundreds of thousands and even millions of developers in the future.
-However, there is a limit to what we can do as a hobby.
-Therefore, if we really want TechYourChance to succeed, we must monetize it.
+It is clear to me at this stage that TechYourChance is an important project.
+I already deliver valuable knowledge to tens of thousands of developers around the world, but I feel that there is a potential to reach hundreds of thousands and even millions of developers in the future.
+However, there is a limit to what I can do as a hobby.
+Therefore, if I really want TechYourChance to succeed – it must be monetized.

 Allow me to give you a bit of perspective.

 Each blog post that I write takes hours of hard work.
 Some of them also require preliminary research, which can take days.
 Videos are much more time consuming.
 For example, I spent three full weekends in order to record and edit the Dagger for Professionals Tutorial.
 The series of Test Driven Development Techniques tutorials already consumed at least a full week of my time, and will probably require a similar effort until completed.